yonarw/pico_water/README.md

 GP23/24/25/29 are reserved by the CYW43 WiFi chip and must not be used.
 Up to the number of usable GP pins is supported.

 `MAX_ACTIVE_VALVES` limits how many valves may be open simultaneously (water pressure / PSU current).
-A `POST on` that would exceed this limit returns HTTP 503.
+A `POST on` that would exceed this limit is **rejected with HTTP 503** — already-active valves are not affected.

 WiFi credentials and LAN hostname are also set in `config.h` (not tracked by git — see setup below).